ZaneFadul/magic-cassette-godot/README.md

 ```
 Again, ***think of the syntax as an abstract sentence, with each word being contained within its own dictionary.***

 Oh wait.
-I forgot... my castle theme has an intro that shouldn't be kept in the loop!
+I forgot... my castle theme has an intro that doesn't loop well!
 There are two ways to fix this.
 Let's say I want to separate my castle theme into two files: `castle_intro` and `castle_loop`.
 Let me show how this fix would look in `audio.cfg`.

 #### Method 1:
 ```js